 Sometimes it can be about comfort, not money.
 I read a lot of blogs that equate true, “authentic” travel with cheap travel.
 Sure, there are lots of ways to save money when you travel — staying in hostels, traveling in less-expensive parts of the world, walking instead of taking a cab… But if that’s not your travel style, you shouldn’t force it.
 If you know you can’t sleep well in hostel dorm rooms or that you’re going to be miserable for days after taking a 16-hour bus instead of a train that costs a little extra, then go ahead and splurge once in a while.
 Sometimes, your comfort and peace of mind are worth it.
 In Chicago, we ended up taking a lot of cabs so that we could travel as a family with my grandma.
 Sure, it would have been cheaper to just take a train or walk a few blocks, but it wasn’t worth sacrificing her comfort to save a few dollars.

 Explore what you are able to.
 As I’ve said, my grandma can’t walk for long distances.
 But that doesn’t mean she stays locked up in her hotel room when we travel.
-In Chicago, when my parents, sister and I went out for an afternoon walk for our Chicago city excursions for a couple of hours, my grandma took a walk 1 block up the street in each direction from our hotel, stopping in a few stores to rest.
+In Chicago, when my parents, sister and I went out for an afternoon walk for a couple of hours, my grandma took a walk 1 block up the street in each direction from our hotel, stopping in a few stores to rest.
 There are plenty of constraints placed on us when we travel — even those of us in the best physical shape.
 Maybe it’s time or money that hinders us.
 Maybe we get sick.
 Maybe the weather doesn’t cooperate.
 Whatever the obstacle is, you should never let it keep you from exploring what you’re able to, even if it means just traveling in your own hometown.

 Slow down.
 We young travelers often try to do and see too much too fast.
 We zip through cities — or whole countries — and barely even pause long enough to take in what we’ve just experienced.
 Some travelers, of course, take the “slow” approach — but not enough.
 When we were out walking with my grandma in Chicago, she kept reminding us that we needed to walk slower.
 In doing so, I think we all noticed perhaps one or two things about our surroundings that we would have missed had we been going at our normal clip.